Last Updated on

 One of the interesting facts of travel anxiety is that it is a form of agoraphobia.
 Even for people who have never struggled with travel in the past, stress, grief, or a traumatic event can completely upend independence.
 There is a perceived fear that something will happen at home while you are gone: a fire, a robbery, a death of a pet.
 To manage these fears, speak with someone you trust and who is aware of your anxiety.
 Provide him or her with an itinerary of your trip and a set of keys just in case.
 If you are plagued by the feeling that you left an iron plugged in or that your pipes might burst, it is not abusing a relationship to ask your trusted friend to check for you.
 Keep in mind, it is only appropriate to ask someone to check on a pet-free home once while you are gone.

 Consider what happens when anxiety comes upon you when you are at home.
+There are many tools to stop panic attacks while traveling.
 If you are stuck on a plane and can’t go for a walk, remember the other tools in your arsenal.

 - Take deep breaths, making sure to exhale at half the rate of your inhale.
 If you are breathing in for four counts, hold your breath for two, and then release over eight counts.